lovehuanhuan/HeadDetect_MTCNN/README.md

 # Deficiencies
 1. Small dataset leads to missed detection.
 2. Heads in hats can't be detected.
+3. Welcome to provide good datasets to help improve the robustness of the algorithm.
-3. Any questions can be contacted by the author.
+4. Any questions can be contacted by the author.

 # Reference
 https://blog.csdn.net/samylee